cupy/cupy/docs/source/compatibility.rst

     Undocumented behaviors are not considered as APIs.
 So they are not experimental nor stable.
     The treatment of undocumented behaviors are descibed in :ref:`undocumented_behavior` section.

-Chainer can change the interfaces and documents of experimental APIs at **any** version up.
+CuPy can change the interfaces and documents of experimental APIs at **any** version up.
 This change is not considered as a break of backward compatibility.
-Chainer can promote an experimental API to become stable at any **minor** or **major** version up.
+CuPy can promote an experimental API to become stable at any **minor** or **major** version up.
 Once experimental APIs become stable, they cannot revert to experimental again.

 When users use experimental APIs for the first time, warnings are raised once for each experimental API, unless users explicitly disable the emission of the warnings in advance.

-See the document of :meth:`chainer.utils.experimental` how developers mark APIs as experimental and how users enable or disable the warnings practically.
+See the document of :meth:`cupy.utils.experimental` how developers mark APIs as experimental and how users enable or disable the warnings practically.

 .. note::